Authentication in Nuxt app Part 2 Last update

 router.post('/auth/password/change', async (req, res) => {

-const password = req.body.password
+const password = req.body.password;

-if (user &amp;&amp; user.verificationToken === verificationToken &amp;&amp; user.verificationTokenExpire >= new Date() &amp;&amp; user.passwordReset === true) {
+if (user && user.verificationToken === verificationToken && user.verificationTokenExpire >= new Date() && user.passwordReset) {

-user.password = await AuthenticationController.generatePasswordHash(password)
+user.password = await AuthenticationController.generatePasswordHash(password);

-user.passwordReset = false
+user.passwordReset = false;

-return res.send({ message: 'Password has been changed' })
+return res.send({ message: 'Password has been changed.' });

 } else {

-return res.send({ message: 'Token is invalid!.
-Re-send your request' })
+return res.send({ message: 'Token is invalid.
+Please resend your request.' });

 }